dogweather/forkful/content/en/cpp/calculating-a-date-in-the-future-or-past.md

 title:                "Calculating a date in the future or past"
 date:                  2024-01-20T17:28:31.987934-07:00
 model:                 gpt-4-1106-preview
-html_title:           "C# recipe: Calculating a date in the future or past"
 simple_title:         "Calculating a date in the future or past"

 tag:                  "Dates and Times"